vqns/lite-xl-snippets/docs.md

 `'(%w+)[^%S\n]*$'` which is the previous word (of alphanumerics characters) on the same line.

-There is a few important rules regarding matches resolution:
+There are a few important rules regarding matches resolution:
 * matches are resolved backwards from the end of the text.
 This means that, for any successful match, the text that the remaining matches will be tested against is the text before the match. e.g, assuming match #1 is the first numeric word